fleek-network/fleek-network-docs/guides/Node Operators/updating-lightning.md

 First, switch the user and change directory to the Lightning directory in your file system as described in [switch to installer username](#switch-to-installer-username) [change directory to the source code](#change-directory-to-the-source-code) sections.

 Recall the command from our install document or getting started guide?
 As you probably guessed, you need to execute the rust cargo build command.
-But firstly, we are going to cleand and update the Rust package manager, as follows:
+But firstly, we are going to clean and update the Rust package manager, as follows:

 ```sh
 cargo clean